zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

 # Let's talk about the bus factor.
-## If a bus hits you and you're not around tomorrow, what are the things that need taking care of?
+## If a bus hits you, and you're not around tomorrow, what are the things that need taking care of?
 #### At your job, they replace you.
 #### At home, things aren't as simple.
 #### As far as I can tell, personal stuff falls into three categories: